gbrigandi/tfschema-bindgen/README.md

 }
 ```

-Initialize the Terraform plan so that the provider is installed in the local environment:
+Initialize Terraform so that configured providers are installed in the local environment:

 ```bash
 terraform init
 ```

-Secondly, extract the schema for the providers defined in the Terraform plan, AWS in this case:
+Secondly, extract the schema for the providers defined in the Terraform configuration, AWS in this case:

 ```bash
 terraform providers schema -json > aws-provider-schema.json